 On Southeast Division, Apex Beer Bar has a lovely beer garden, four pinball machines and 50 craft beers on tap, from regional favorites to Belgian and German imports — all listed on the digital beer menu.
-Across the street, The Beer Mongers stocks 525 bottles and has eight taps pouring local and regional brews.
+Across the street, The Beer Mongers stocks over 600 bottles and has eight taps pouring local and regional brews.

 The Rogue Brewing-owned Green Dragon is almost like a permanent beer festival, offering 62 rotating taps, frequent meet-the-brewer events and Buckman Botanical Brewery on-site.
 Nearby, the almost-impossible-to-Google shop Beer has walls lined with Old World beer paraphernalia, refrigerators filled with 100 carefully selected bottles and 10 taps pouring a rotating selection of brews.

 North Portland’s Saraveza Bottle Shop is owned by a former Wisconsinite, and it shows — from the pasties (meat pies) on the menu to the Packers on the TV.
 In addition to all of this Midwest flavor, Saraveza offers a huge selection of bottled beers and rotating tap selections with a West Coast bent.